-- Paid Plan: Introduced at $12 per month, this plan comes with more storage options and many perks for power users.
+- Pro Plan: Introduced at $8 per month, this plan comes with more storage options and many perks for power users.

-You can easily set time to send emails, mark email follow-up with a due date and never miss important tasks while keeping your focus.
-It is handy to do list app for busy professionals and who want to eliminate their email obsession.
-Use this cool to-do list application for getting productive and ideal for email to-doers.
+You can easily set a time to send emails, mark email follow-ups with a due date, and never miss important tasks while keeping your focus.
+It is useful to do list app for busy professionals who want to eliminate their email obsession.
+Use this cool to-do list application to get productive, and ideal for email to-doers.

 - Create due dates

 - Create sub-tasks